 During this moment with God, He revealed to me that I was to write this story for him.
 He wanted me to put down on paper all that I went through and felt.
 He made it clear to me that this story was to be about obedience and doing God’s will.

 Again, I cried out in despair to God.
 Why me?
 I can’t write.
 I’m not a writer.
 How can I do this for you?
 I don’t have the abilities required for this task.
 I wouldn’t know what to say, or how to say it.

 I felt so inadequate, so unworthy.
-I was sure He picked the wrong person to write His story.
+I was sure he picked the wrong person to write his story.
 I did not grow up with Christ in my life.
-He is a new part of me.
-I lack the years of experience and wisdom that comes from time with God.
+My relationship with him began quite recently.
+I lack the years of experience and wisdom that come from time with God.
 My background certainly doesn’t portray a Christ-like picture.
 My story with God started just two and a half years ago.
 What did I have to offer?